mxiuwang/git-practice/Scenario_3/readme.md

 What is a merge conflict?
 A [merge conflict](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) occurs when different developers edit the same code on different feature branches, then try to merge them together.
 Git doesn't know which set of changes to accept, and a merge conflict results.

+# New Git commands in this section
+No new commands

 # Instructions
 1. Update/reset your repo using the [cleaning instructions](https://github.intuit.com/Albertasaurus/git-practice/blob/master/Cleaning.md) in the main folder so that your `local` and `origin` repos are pointing the the same commit.